 1 Preheat the oven to 350° F.

-2 Beat the butter and sugars together until light and fluffy, about 3 minutes.
+2 Beat the butter, brown sugar, and white sugar together until light and fluffy, about 3 minutes.

-3 Add the egg, vanilla, and pumpkin puree and beat for another 3 minutes.
+3 Add the egg, vanilla extract, and pumpkin purée and beat for another 3 minutes.

 4 In a separate bowl combine the flour, oats, baking soda, salt, cardamom and cinnamon and whisk together.
 Slowly add it to the butter mixture until just combined, being sure to scrape down the sides and bottom once or twice to ensure even mixing.